 A book on ethics and philosophy of values

-1/ The idea that morals or ethics come within the practical sphere
+1/ About the idea that morality or ethics belong to the practical sphere

-All thought is either practical or productive or theoretical 1 : it is in the Metaphysics that Aristotle proposes this configuration of the field of knowledge, to which everyone, including his opponents, refer.
+All thought is either practical or productive or theoretical 1: Aristotle proposes this configuration of the field of knowledge in Metaphysics to which even those who oppose it often refer.

-Aristotle divides and classes these sciences according to two criteria.
-First, the origin of the movement of their object.
-Thus, in the case of productive science the principle of movement is in the producer and not in the product; likewise, in practical science the movement is not in the thing done, but rather in the doers.
-But the science of the natural philosopher deals with the things that have in themselves a principle of movement 2.
+Aristotle divides and classifies these sciences based on two criteria: the origin of the movement of their object and the degree of certainty achievable.
+Thus, In the case of productive science the principle of movement is in the producer and not in the product; likewise, in practical science the movement is not in the thing done, but rather in the doers.
+On the other hand, The science of the natural philosopher deals with the things that have in themselves a principle of movement 2.

-It is to be noted that what has in itself its own principle of movement is necessary, whereas what gets it from another thing is contingent.
-Thus, the objects of theoretical sciences alone are necessary, those of the practical and productive spheres contingent.
-Hence the second criterion of classification, which coincides with the first one: the degree of certainty that we are able to achieve, in each of these three kinds of science.
-The theoretical science alone is likely to be perfectly certain, due to the necessity of its object.
+What possesses its principle of movement within itself is necessary, whereas what receives it from outside is contingent.
+Thus, only the objects of theoretical sciences are necessary, while those in the practical and productive spheres are marked by contingency.
+Therefore, the second classification criterion, overlapping with the first, is the degree of certainty achievable in each of these three types of science.
+Theoretical science alone can achieve perfect certainty, due to the necessity of its object.

-This division of sciences in three parts is at the same time a hierarchisation: the theoretical sciences are the supreme ones, since for Aristotle, it is obvious that if the divine is present anywhere, it is present in things of this sort 3 [the ones having in themselves the principle of their movement].
+This dual criterion—ontological and epistemological, with one deduced from the other—leads Aristotle to propose this configuration of the field of knowledge.
+This tripartition of the sciences is also a hierarchy, with the theoretical sciences as the supreme sciences because, for Aristotle, If the divine is present anywhere, it is present in things of this sort 3 [i.e. the ones that have in themselves the principle of their movement].

-Let us consider ethics, to see how it takes place in this classification of sciences.
+Now let us turn to ethics and see how it fits within this classification of the sciences.

-Two difficulties may arise.
-In the first place, as J.L.
-Labarrière says, any presentation of the moral philosophy of Aristotle comes across a stumbling block: he never employs the adjective êthikê in its substantive form, and he does not use it to denote a domain of philosophy or a kind of science 4.
-He does not speak in Nicomachean Ethics and Eudemian Ethics of a science that would be called morals, moral philosophy or moral science, or again practical philosophy.
-In fact, what we find is the expression of “ethical discourse” by which Aristotle denotes the content of these two books.
-In other words, the term “ethics” exists only as an adjective in Aristotle’s thought.
+First, there are two difficulties.
+As J.L.
+Labarrière notes, Any presentation of Aristotle's moral philosophy immediately encounters a stumbling block: he never uses the adjective êthikê in its substantive form, nor does he employ it to define a field of philosophy or a type of science 4.
+Aristotle does not connect what he expounds in the Nicomachean Ethics and the Eudemian Ethics to any branch of philosophy or type of science that could be termed morality, moral philosophy, moral science, or even practical philosophy.
+Instead, he uses the term 'ethical discourse' to describe the content of these two works.
+In other words, 'ethics' appears only as an adjective within Aristotle's thought.

-In the second place, the science whose object is these « ethical discourses » is not ethics, but politics, the term politikê being employed by him as a substantive, as well as an adjective qualifying a certain art, a certain science, or a certain potentiality or faculty (dunamis) 5.
-Politics is considered as the supreme architectonical science: the ends of other practical sciences are only means to this science which, for its own part, aims at the supreme end that Aristotle defines as the happiness.
+Furthermore, the science concerned with these 'ethical discourses' is not ethics but politics: Aristotle uses politikê both as a noun and as an adjective qualifying a certain art, science, or power (dunamis) 5.
+Politics is regarded as the supreme architectonic science, in which the ends of other practical sciences serve as means to its ultimate aim, which Aristotle defines as happiness.

 1. Metaphysics, E, 1